Remains of kidnapped journalist believed found in Honduras

-TEGUCIGALPA Honduran police said on Tuesday they believe a severed head and other body parts found in a region of the country ravaged by Mexican drug cartels belong to a popular television journalist kidnapped last month.
+TEGUCIGALPA, July 9 Honduran police said on Tuesday they believe a headless torso found in a part of the country ravaged by Mexican drug cartels is that of a popular television journalist kidnapped last month.

-Honduran police chief Juan Bonilla said officers found the clothing Anibal Barrow was last seen wearing and a savings account booklet in his name near a partially buried and decomposing headless torso in the northern city of Villanueva.
+Honduran police chief Juan Bonilla said officers found the clothing Anibal Barrow was last seen wearing and a savings account booklet in his name near the partially buried and decomposing remains in the northern city of Villanueva.

-The evidence suggested the body, which had also had its arms and legs removed, belonged to Barrow, Bonilla said.
+The evidence suggested the body, which had also had its legs and arms removed, belonged to Barrow, Bonilla said.

-Later on Tuesday, police said they had also found the victim's head, arms, legs and feet.
+Four people have been arrested in connection with the killing, and police are looking for six other suspects, he said, adding that no motive for the murder has been established.

-Four people have been arrested in connection with the killing, and police are looking for six other suspects, Bonilla said, adding that no motive for the murder has been established.
+Police were continuing to comb the scene for body parts, a security official told Reuters.

 Violence linked to organized crime in Honduras has surged in recent years, partly due to the presence of Mexican drug gangs that use the country as a transit point for contraband.